patrickfuchs/buildH/docs/buildh.md

 [...]
 ```

-Each line corresponds to a given C-H. The 4 columns correspond to the generic name, residue name, carbon name and hydrogen name respectively for that C-H.
+Each line corresponds to a given C-H. The 4 columns correspond to the generic name, residue name, carbon name and hydrogen name, respectively, for that C-H.

 In **buildH**, the def file has two main purposes: